Vlasenko2006/LoRA_study/README.md

 ##### **a) Attention Sublayer**

 The attention mechanism identifies context, main points, and relationships between tokens.
-It processes the embedded text matrix by multiplying it with **attention heads**—specialized matrices that learn specific text patterns during training.
+It processes the embedded text matrix by multiplying it with multiple **attention heads**—specialized matrices that learn specific text patterns during training.
+GPT2 has 12 attention heads per transformer block.

 **How attention heads work:**